puppetlabs/puppet-docs/source/puppet/4.9/hiera_intro.md

 ### Hiera 5 has environment and module data

-The
+The biggest new feature in Hiera 5 is independent hierarchy configurations for each environment and module.
+This means:

+* Your main Hiera data was already in your environments, but now its configuration lives right alongside it.
+So making changes to the hierarchy is as safe and testable as any other change to your code or data.
+* Module authors can use the power of Hiera to set default values for their modules, and users can override those defaults without having to worry about how they're implemented.

+Read about [Hiera's system of three layers][layers] for more info.

+### Building custom Hiera 5 backends is easy

+We've totally overhauled the interface for building custom backends, so it's easy to integrate Hiera with almost any data source.
+See [How custom backends work][custom_backend] for more info.

 ### What happened to Hiera 4?
 To "Puppet lookup?"

 The experimental "Puppet lookup" feature (from Puppet 4.3 through 4.8) was effectively Hiera 4 --- it used a "version: 4" hiera.yaml file, and included rough drafts of many features we completed for Hiera 5.

 Hiera 5 is backwards compatible with Puppet lookup, and supports v4 hiera.yaml files.
+Hiera still uses the `lookup` function and `puppet lookup` command.

 ### Am I going to have to change all my data and config files?

 No.

-Your data probably won't need any changes.
-But if you want to take full advantage of Hiera 5's new features, you'll need to make some configuration edits.
+Your data probably won't need any changes, and Hiera 5 is compatible with your old configuration.
+But if you want to take full advantage of Hiera 5's new features, you'll need to make some configuration edits to enable them.
 See [the migration guide][] for details.

 ### I use a custom Hiera 3 backend.
 Can I use Hiera 5?